Specialties

 What Low Self-Esteem Might Feel Like

-Chronic self-doubt or feelings of not being enough
+- Chronic self-doubt or feelings of not being enough

-Dependence on external validation for any sense of worth
+- Dependence on external validation for any sense of worth

-Difficulty holding boundaries or voicing needs
+- Difficulty holding boundaries or voicing needs

-Constant comparison to others and coming up short
+- Constant comparison to others and coming up short

-Feeling like an imposter, even when successful
+- Feeling like an imposter, even when successful

-Harsh inner critic that overshadows any positive feedback
+- Harsh inner critic that overshadows any positive feedback

-Fear of disappointing others or being rejected
+- Fear of disappointing others or being rejected

-Exhaustion from constantly trying to prove your value
+- Exhaustion from constantly trying to prove your value

 How Therapy Helps with Self-Esteem & Self-Worth

-Reconnect with an internal sense of worth.
+Reconnect with an internal sense of worth

-We help you identify and strengthen the part of yourself that knows your value isn't conditional.
-This involves exploring what worth feels like when it's not tied to performance, appearance, or others' opinions, and practicing holding onto that sense even when external circumstances challenge it.
+We help you identify and strengthen the part of yourself that knows your value is not conditional, practicing holding onto that sense even when external circumstances challenge it.

-Explore beliefs shaped by family, culture, or past experiences.
+Explore beliefs shaped by family, culture, or past experiences

 Rather than building self-esteem through achievements or positive thinking, we focus on cultivating a grounded sense of self that remains stable regardless of external feedback.
-This includes learning to trust your own perceptions and judgments.

-Practice new ways of relating to yourself.
+Practice new ways of relating to yourself

-Self-worth work involves developing internal relationships that are kinder and more supportive.
 We explore how you speak to yourself, what you need to feel secure, and how to provide yourself with the acceptance you may be seeking from others.

 What to Expect in Self-Esteem Therapy

-2. Treatment emphasizes both insight and practice.
+Treatment emphasizes both insight and practice

 As you develop a more stable sense of worth, we work on how this translates to relationships, work, and decision-making.
 The goal is for this internal shift to create real changes in how you move through the world.